Working branch

 Git branching

 The visual editor interacts with branches in your remote Git repository when in cloud setup mode (not local development).
-In this mode, the visual editor works with two Git branches — a target and working branch.
+In this mode, the visual editor works with two Git branches — working branch and a content publishing branch.

 # Working branch